thnaeff/farser/readme.md

 Research.
 A DRG formula can be thought of as a simple set of boolean logic that is applied to a "mask" (a list of string keys which evaluate to true when they exist or false when they not exist).

-The library is further open to define your custom tokens and lex/parse any type of boolean formula.
+The library is further open to define your custom tokens and lex/parse any type of formula (expression) or for example if-statements.

 There are two main components to Farser